warmsound/crystal-face/README.md

 ## What's New

 ### 2.0.2
+- Read altitude from more up-to-date source, and enable for all watches.
 - Add Croatian date translation (thanks to Kristijan).
-- Read altitude from more up-to-date source, and enable for all watches.
+- Russian translation updates, and string fixes (thanks to xgsa).

 ### 2.0.1
 - Fix crash when changing settings.